zoltanlaczko/munin-plugin-hetzner-box/README.md

 php curlftpfs openssh-client sshpass
 ```

+# INSTALLATION

+Copy the plugin file into the munin plugins directory.
+For customization create a file in plugin-conf.d directory.

 # CONFIGURATION

 The plugin works without any configuration.

-But you can customize the alias name and warning/critical levels.
+You can customize the alias name and warning/critical levels.

 ```
 [hetzner_box]